JehanneH/shoppies-movie-awards/README.md

 Shopify has branched out into movie award shows and we need your help.
 Please build us an app to help manage our movie nominations for the upcoming Shoppies.</em>

-Check out my [deployed challenge!](https://sad-pike-030d48.netlify.app/) (best viewed on a 1280 x 800 viewport)
+Check out my [deployed challenge!](https://sad-pike-030d48.netlify.app/)

 ## Features: